-The buyers’ choices
+The buyers’ choices for leather products

 Première Vision Leather asked to its exhibitors what were the buyers’ choices during the show.

 Discover their choices regarding finishes, colours and innovations.

 Exhibitors we spoke to for this survey suggest that leather goods remain the preferred area of application for visitors, over footwear and clothing.
 This means that calf leather is the most in-demand product, and the premium positioning of the show naturally guides visitors towards the highest quality articles, the most natural finishes and aniline and semi-aniline items.
 This is not incompatible with a desire for a certain softness, and thus for drummed articles.
 This tendency also applies to lamb leather which is necessarily dipped, in the purest sense of the term, and which should be as little covered as possible.

 Nevertheless, certain fashion trends are appreciated, such as metallics, patents, laminated decorations and iridescent effects.
 Mechanical grains, on bovine leather in particular, have their fans, prepared to accept a certain relief and conscious of their usefulness in finding a market for second choice skins and creating more affordable products.
 Similarly, a printed pattern is sometimes welcome – particularly snakeskin and camouflage – even on buffalo and ponyskin finishes.